navneetujjain/Algos-For-Various-Things/README.md

-# Faster-Algo-For-Calculating-HCF
+# Faster-Algo-For-Mathematical-Calculations
-This method provides faster results in calculation of HCF of two numbers
+This method provides faster results in calculation of various mathematical operations.